NVSL/CSE141pp-Tool-Moneta/README.md

 **Block Size (Bytes):** The size of each cache line in bytes.
 (Default: 64 Bytes)

-**Lines to Output:** The maximum number of memory accesses to record to the HDF5 file. **Warning: Larger numbers will take longer to run and can potentially crash the kernel.** If this happens, lower the Lines of Output and, if possible, modify the executable accordingly to reduce iterations and execution time.
+**Max Accesses:** The maximum number of memory accesses to record to the HDF5 file. **Warning: Larger numbers will take longer to run and can potentially crash the kernel.** If this happens, lower the Max Accesses and, if possible, modify the executable accordingly to reduce iterations and execution time.
 (Default: 10,000,000)

 **Working Directory (Optional):** The directory that the exectuable program will run in.
 If nothing is inputted, it will default to the current directory (Default: `~/work/moneta`)

 **Executable Path and Args:** The path to the exectuable (executable name included).
 Relative paths will be relative to the directory specified in the `Working Directory` input.

-**Name for Output:** The name to save the trace as
+**Name for Trace:** The name to save the trace as

-**Trace Everything:** Disregard all `pin_tag.h` function specifications and trace the entire program for all memory accesses.
+**Function to start trace at:** Specify a function to begin recording of traces.
+If left blank the default function is main.
+May be used in conjuntion with `START_TRACE` tag.

 #### Example Inputs